Tahoma (typeface)

-Tahoma is a humanist sans-serif typeface that Matthew Carter designed for Microsoft Corporation.
+Tahoma is a humanist sans-serif typeface that Matthew Carter designed for Microsoft.
 Microsoft first distributed it, along with Carter's Verdana, as a computer font with Office 97.

 While similar to Verdana, Tahoma has a narrower body, smaller counters, much tighter letter spacing, and a more complete Unicode character set.
 Carter first designed Tahoma as a bitmap font, then "carefully wrapped" TrueType outlines around those bitmaps.
 Carter based the bold weight on a double pixel width, rendering it closer to a heavy or black weight.
-In contrast with some other sans-serif typefaces, including Arial, the uppercase "I" (eye) is distinguishable from lowercase "l" (ell), which is especially important in technical publications.
+In contrast with some other sans-serif typefaces, including Arial, the uppercase "I" (i) is distinguishable from lowercase "l" (L), which is especially important in technical publications.
 Since 2010, Ascender Corporation has offered italic and small caps versions of Tahoma.

 In an interview by Daniel Will-Harris, Carter acknowledged that Tahoma has some similarities with his earlier Bell Centennial typeface.

 The Tahoma typeface family was named after the Native American name for the stratovolcano Mount Rainier (Mount Tahoma), which is a prominent feature of the southern landscape around the Seattle metropolitan area.